GPU-Direct SQL

 Note

-In order to deploy the tables on the partition consists of NVMe-SSD, you can use the tablespace function of PostgreSQL to specify particular tables or databases to place them on NVMe-SSD volume, in addition to construction of the entire database cluster on the NVMe-SSD volume.
+In order to deploy the tables on the partition consists of NVME-SSD, you can use the tablespace function of PostgreSQL to specify particular tables or databases to place them on NVME-SSD volume, in addition to construction of the entire database cluster on the NVME-SSD volume.

-For example, you can create a new tablespace below, if NVMe-SSD is mounted at /opt/nvme
+For example, you can create a new tablespace below, if NVME-SSD is mounted at /opt/nvme

 .